Airbus RACER

 The Airbus RACER (Rapid and Cost-Effective Rotorcraft) is an experimental high-speed compound helicopter developed by Airbus Helicopters from the Eurocopter X³.

-Revealed at the June 2017 Paris air show, final assembly will start in mid-2020 for a 2021 first flight.
+It was revealed at the June 2017 Paris air show, final assembly slated to start in mid-2020 for a 2021 first flight.
+Actual first flight was in 2024.

 Cruising up to 400 km/h, it aims for a 25% cost reduction per distance over a conventional helicopter.